coralproject/ask-docs/docs_dir/products/talk.md

 # Talk

 This page will get filled in as we unroll the Talk product.
-In the meantime, you can find out more on the Talk product on [our website](https://www.coralproject.net) and see our user stories and roadmap, as well as paths to contribute, [on our website.](https://coralproject.net/contribute.html#help-us-improve-talk)
+In the meantime, you can [find out more](https://coralproject.net/products/talk.html) about the Talk product, and see our user stories, roadmap, and ways to contribute, [on our website.](https://coralproject.net/contribute.html#help-us-improve-talk)

 ## Roadmap